 Risks related to the sales network

 To mitigate these risks, the Piaggio group has established a Quality Control system, it tests products during various stages of the production process and carefully sources its suppliers based on technical/professional standards.
+The quality provided by the group is also guaranteed by obtaining and maintaining quality management system certification at global level (ISO 9001).
 The Piaggio group has also defined plans to manage recall events and has taken out insurance to protect the group against events attributable to product defects.

 To deal with product risk, the subsidiary Intermarine instead normally adopts a type of contract that also includes assistance and logistics packages which are formalised in agreements regulating acquired contracts.